 IV.
 USE AND QUALITY STANDARD

 University departments, colleges, organizations, and other internal units must use the Trademarks of the University in accordance with guidelines established by the Office of Communications and Marketing, Intercollegiate Athletics, and Business Services.
 Student organizations must obtain graphic design approval from Student Involvement, which must observe all university branding guidelines and requirements.
-Businesses, vendors, and community partners must obtain approval from Auxiliary Enterprises to use the University’s marks on any products.
-The University’s trademarks shall adhere to the standards of quality in materials, design, workmanship, use, advertising and promotion as set forth in the University’s Visual Identity Guide, or as dictated by the University.
-Users of the trademarks shall comply with any updates or changes by the University with respect to the style, appearance and manner of use and placement of the Trademarks.
+Businesses, vendors, and community partners must obtain approval from Auxiliary Enterprises to use the University’s Trademarks on any products.
+Users of the University’s Trademarks shall adhere to the standards of quality in materials, design, workmanship, use, advertising and promotion as set forth in the University’s Visual Identity Guide, or as dictated by the University.
+Users of the Trademarks shall comply with any updates or changes by the University with respect to the style, appearance and manner of use and placement of the Trademarks.
 Authorized users of the Trademarks shall not adopt or use, without the express and prior written consent of the University, any variation of the Trademarks.

 Use or reproduction of any Trademarks by external entities is prohibited without the express approval and licensing by the University.
 If approval is given, a license agreement must be executed.

-All products bearing a Trademark of the University must be manufactured by a vendor licensed through our licensing agent, unless otherwise approved in writing by Business Services and the Office of Communications and Marketing.
+All products bearing a Trademark of the University must be manufactured by a vendor licensed through the University’s licensing agent, unless otherwise approved in writing by Business Services and the Office of Communications and Marketing.
 The proper form of registration notice of ®, or™, or SM must be placed in immediate conjunction with the appropriate mark, unless otherwise exempted in writing by the Office of Communications and Marketing.
-Only Mason’s licensees are authorized to manufacture and distribute all goods and merchandise bearing the name, indicia, trademarks or logos of Mason.
+Only Mason’s licensees are authorized to manufacture and distribute all goods and merchandise bearing the Trademarks of Mason.
 Additionally, all vendors must maintain membership with the Fair Labor Association (FLA) and pay royalties for use of Trademarks, unless otherwise exempted in writing by Auxiliary Enterprises.